Good-Heart-Technology/QR-Code-Generator/README.md

 - CSS3 (with Flexbox for layout)
 - Vanilla JavaScript (ES6+)
 - QRCode.js library for QR code generation
-- No additional frameworks or dependencies
+- Hosted on Cloudflare Pages

 The application is designed to be lightweight and fast, using only the essential technologies needed for QR code generation.
 This approach ensures:
 - Fast load times